Montefalco Sagrantino. Tannins, time, and transformation.

 Part 2 contains a selection of Montefalco wineries and their dry Montefalco Sagrantino DOCG wines, most with UK availability.
 There are prices, stockists, and food matching suggestions too.

 PS There are also some excellent white wines in Montefalco too, particularly those made with the Spoletino grape.
 Is this Montefalco’s next big thing?
-That will be the subject of a future article.
+That’s the subject of this article.